Manage Hyperlinks in Presentations with Python

 for paragraph in shape.text_frame.paragraphs:

-This Python code shows you how to remove the hyperlink from a shape in a presentation slide:
+The following sample code shows how to remove hyperlinks from shapes on a presentation slide:

 import aspose.slides as slides